Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Discussion

-\smalltitle{External Validity} We evaluate on Rust and C++, using four widely adopted compilers.
+We evaluate our approach on Rust and C++, two widely-used system-level programming languages, and using four widely adopted, production-level compilers.
 While representative, results may not generalize to other languages or domains.
 Baselines span both traditional and LLM-based fuzzers, but future tools may differ in design.